DataSystemsLab/hippo-postgresql/README.md

 #Hippo Video Demonstration
 Want to have a try?
 Do not hesitate!

-Watch this video and learn how to get started: [Hippo Video Demonstration](http://www.public.asu.edu/~jiayu2/video/hippodemovideo.html) (You can watch it without a headset)
+Watch this video (No need for headsets) and learn how to get started: [Hippo Video Demonstration (on remote computer)](http://www.public.asu.edu/~jiayu2/video/hippodemovideo.html) or [Hippo Video Demonstration (on Youtube)](https://youtu.be/KKGucqX3ndQ).

 # Contact